julianflowers/herbivores_ghg/taxonerd-in-R-studio.md

 application which is available in R Studio.

 The first step is to install the `reticulate` package which allows R to interact with Python and a couple of other packages to manipulate the data and manage the Python environment.
-The `pacman` package (for package manager) makes life easier to install further R pacakges.
+The `pacman` package (for package manager) makes life easier to install further R packages.

 ``` r
 if(!require("pacman"))install.packages("pacman")